Nathanael Greene: Battle of Guilford Court House

 After crossing back into North Carolina, Greene harassed Cornwallis's army.
 In early March, he received reinforcements from North Carolina and Virginia, doubling the size of his force to approximately 4,000 men.
 On March 14, he led his army to Guilford Courthouse and began preparing for an attack by Cornwallis, using a strategy based on Morgan's plan at the Battle of Cowpens.
 Greene established three defensive lines, with the North Carolina militia making up the first line, the Virginia militia making up the second line, and the Continental Army regulars, positioned on a hill behind a small stream, making up the third line.
-After skirmishes on the morning of the March 15, the main British force launched a full attack in the afternoon, beginning the Battle of Guilford Court House.
+After skirmishes on the morning of March 15, the main British force launched a full attack in the afternoon, beginning the Battle of Guilford Court House.
 The first American line fired volleys and then fled, either to the next line or away from the battlefield.
-The second line held up for longer, and continued to resist the British advance while Cornwallis ordered an unsuccessful assault against the third line.
+The second line held up for longer and continued to resist the British advance while Cornwallis ordered an unsuccessful assault against the third line.
 The British re-formed and launched an assault on the left flank of the third line, but were overwhelmed by Henry Lee's cavalry.
 In response, Cornwallis ordered his artillery to fire grapeshot into the fray, hitting British and American soldiers alike.
 With his army's left flank collapsing, Greene ordered a retreat, bringing the battle to an end.
 Although the Battle of Guilford Court House ended with an American defeat, the British suffered substantially greater losses.